Reverend Henry Palk1

 Consanguinity Index=6.25%

-Reverend Henry Palk was born on 25 February 1819.1 He was the son of Sir Lawrence Palk, 3rd Bt. and Anna Eleanora Wrey.1 He married Isabella Mary Pitman, daughter of James Pitman, on 17 November 1846.1 He died on 17 April 1872 at age 53.1
+Reverend Henry Palk was born on 25 February 1819.1 He was the son of Sir Lawrence Palk, 3rd Bt. and Anna Eleanora Wrey.1 He married Isabella Mary Pitman, daughter of James Pitman and Catherine Harris, on 17 November 1846 at St. Thomas, Devon, England.1,2 He died on 17 April 1872 at age 53.1

-Reverend Henry Palk graduated with a Bachelor of Civil Law (B.C.L.).1 He was the Rector at Bridford, England.1 He graduated from Dunchideock, Devon, England, with a the Rector.1
+He graduated with a Bachelor of Civil Law (B.C.L.)1 He was the Rector at Bridford, EnglandG.1 He graduated from Dunchideock, Devon, EnglandG, with a the Rector.1

 Citations